xero/lvthn/docs/SERPENT_REFERENCE.md

 The key update formula concatenates `CT[9999]` (most recent) followed by `CT[9998]` — last output first.
-This ordering is counterintuitive and was a source of a bug in the original mipher test code (since corrected): the old test used `CT[9998] || CT[9999]` which produced wrong keys after each 10,000-iteration batch, causing all but the first batch to fail.
+This ordering is counterintuitive and was a source of a bug in the original leviathan test code (since corrected): the old test used `CT[9998] || CT[9999]` which produced wrong keys after each 10,000-iteration batch, causing all but the first batch to fail.